Gut Mucosa: How To Strengthen Your sIgA Gut Immune System

 Strategies for better sleep are getting sunlight during the day, avoiding artificial light, blacking out your room with blackout curtains or using a sleep mask, and forming healthy sleep habits.
 It is important to turn off electronics, practice good hygiene, stretch, practice gratitude, journal, pray, and implement other healthy sleep habits.
 It is also important to be smart about caffeine intake by using it early in the day in small quantities and cycling on and off caffeine.

-Magnesium is an important micronutrient that plans a critical role in stress and sleep.
+Magnesium is an important micronutrient that plays a critical role in stress and sleep.
 For additional sleep support, Brain Calm Magnesium may help the brain signal the body for sleep.

 2. Fasting and Liquid Nutrition